chintakjoshi/TWA-OSS/DEVELOPERGUIDETWA.md

 Create a new schema, Keep the schema name ```nodejs_login1```.
 Then, Create tables in the schema ```users``` and ```applies```.
 In which you should keep the query ```SELECT * FROM nodejs_login1.users``` and ```SELECT * FROM nodejs_login1.applies```.

 In this way, you should be able to fetch the details from the POST request which is coming from the backend.

+Also, we can authenticate the user and they can apply for the jobs.
+And if the particular user has already applied, the he/she will not be able to apply with the same job ID.